pryanet/PryanetShare/PryanetShare/Linux/README.md

 ### Starting the build

-You can build and install SparkleShare like this:
+You can build and install PryanetShare like this:

 ```bash
 $ ./configure (or ./autogen.sh if you build from the repository)